 The report name can be up to 255 characters long.
 The following special characters may not be used: ? : / \ * “ < >

 The report’s description appears at the bottom of the Main Menu when it is selected.
 The description text may also be used to search for a report.

 Note: You cannot create a report inside a folder that is read-only ().

 In the Categories Tab, select the Data Categories that you would like to have access to on the report.
 It is important to understand two terms: Data Category and Data Field.

 Data Category – A Data Category is a data object that has several attributes.
-E.g. Students is a category; each student has an ID, a major, an advisor, etc.
+For example, Students is a category; each student has an ID, a major, an advisor, etc.

 Data Field – A Data Field is a single attribute within a category.
-E.g. Students.ID is the numeric value that identifies a specific student.
+For example, Students.ID is the numeric value that identifies a specific student.

 Note: When one Data Category is added, other Data Categories that are not joined to it become unavailable by default.

 - To search for a specific Data Category or folder, type its name into the Search box.